OLEANDER / SIGILS

 As it was for Paddy.
 As it will be with me.

-across my lane, out of control and about to roll over.
-My own tires screamed as I stood fullweight on the brake pedal, but we hurtled toward each other, locked on a course I knew I could not survive.
-For the briefest split-second I saw the pick-up driver spin his wheels into the slide, pointing the truck toward the cinderblock sound wall that at the outer edge of the highway.
+Roaring, howling, its tires liquefied and burned furiously into white smoke as it cut a path across my lane, out of control and about to roll over.
+My tires screamed as I stood full weight on the brake pedal.
+We hurtled toward each other, locked on a course I knew I could not survive.
+For the briefest split-second, I saw the driver turn his wheels into the slide, aiming the truck toward the cinderblock sound wall at the highway's outer edge.

 He's dead.
-I thought, skidding to a stop just past where our coal black tire tracks crossed.
+I thought, skidding to a stop just past where our coal-black tire tracks crossed.
+I'll try to help him, but I'm probably going to watch him die.

-hopped out.
+He hopped out.

 "Milagro!" he shouted, "Viva los Angeles!"